konstanciaa/capitals-quiz/README.md

 ### User stories

-1. As a User, I want to understand the purpose of the website.
+1. As a User, I want to understand the purpose of the web application.
 2. As a User, I want to see clearly written instructions which explain what to do.
 3. As a User, I want to quickly understand how to play.
 4. As a User, I also want to easily navigate the web application.